wmo-raf/climweb-docker/README.md

 sudo supervisorctl status
 ```

-If everything is ok, Webhook is not set and ready to be used.
+If everything is ok, `Webhook` is now set and ready to be used.

 You can now set the  `CMS_UPGRADE_HOOK_URL` env variable to: